 […]speak three languages, write in

 She continues to describe language and the role it plays in her life by saying that she is judged for writing in English.
 It is not her “mother-tongue.”
 Whenever she is criticized for how she speaks and writes she feels as if she is alone.
 There is no one, not her friends or cousins, who back her up.
 They are critics “Every one.”

 She directs the next line at this group, asking them why they care what she speaks.
 She feels a deep connection to the words she uses and how, through “distortions,” her language can only be defined as her own.

-In the next thirteen lines of ‘An Introduction,’ the speaker goes on to describe herself as “half English, half Indian.”
+In the next twelve lines of ‘An Introduction,’ the speaker goes on to describe herself as “half English, half Indian.”
 She sees the humor in this combination and acknowledges that fact as it is “honest.”
 This seems to be one of the most important parts of her, a desire for authenticity and honesty.
 Her identity, as seen through her voice, is “human” just as she is human.
 It should be held under that single defining category and no other.

 Das describes the control she has over her voice, whether through speech or text.
 It can display all of her emotions and her,

 […] mind that sees and hears and

 Human speech is to humans as roaring is to lions.
 It is intelligible, unlike the roaring of a storm or the “mutterings of the blazing fire.”
 The speaker defines her freedom through the use of her voice.
 In the next lines, she explains to the reader that there are other circumstances in her life that infringe on that freedom.
 They are out of her control.